DataDog/chaos-controller/docs/testing.md

 ## Developing locally (minikube)

 For using the chaos-controller on minikube we need our own custom build ISO image available on s3.
+To find out more about what changes are in this image and the process to create a new version, see [this document](docs/minikube_image.md)

 * Start minikube with **containerd** container runtime:
   * `make minikube-start`